 Neural Networks with Block Diagonal Inner Product Layers

-TL;DR:We look at neural networks with block diagonal inner product layers for efficiency and offer some analysis.
+TL;DR:We look at neural networks with block diagonal inner product layers for efficiency.

 Enter your feedback below and we'll get back to you as soon as possible.